camunda/feel-scala/docs/docs/reference/language-guide/feel-boolean-expressions.md

 ### Comparison

-Two values of the same type can be compared using the following operators.
+Two values of the same type can be compared using the following operators:

 <table>
   <tr>